octivi/duplicacy-manager/README.md

 **Work in progress.
 DO NOT use in production.**

-The wrapper on [Duplicacy](https://github.com/gilbertchen/duplicacy/) that allows managing backups efficiently.
+The wrapper on [Duplicacy CLI](https://github.com/gilbertchen/duplicacy/) that allows managing backups efficiently.

+Duplicacy CLI (Command Line Interface) is free for personal use and commercial trial.
+Commercial use of Duplicacy CLI requires per-user licenses available from [Duplicacy website](https://duplicacy.com/).

 ## Goals